Thyroid Antithyroglobulin Antibody

 Why do I need this test?

-You may need this test if your healthcare provider suspects that you have a thyroid disorder.
-Thyroglobulin antibodies may be found in people who have a thyroid problem, such as underactive thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism).
-Thyroglobulin antibodies attack thyroglobulin proteins and can destroy the thyroid gland itself.
+You may need this test if your healthcare provider thinks that you have a thyroid disorder.
+Thyroglobulin antibodies may be found in people who have a thyroid problem.
+You may have an underactive thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism).
+Thyroglobulin antibodies attack thyroglobulin proteins and can destroy the thyroid gland.

-You may have this test to confirm the results of another thyroid test—the thyroglobulin test.
+You may have this test to confirm the results of a thyroglobulin test.
 This test measures levels of the thyroglobulin protein.

 If you've been treated for thyroid cancer, this test could be part of regular checkups to monitor your condition.